Why should we consider start using anonymous browsers instead of regular ones?

 But we can reduce the impact to some extent by following some quick measures that will diminish leaked information footprint and (almost) secure our online privacy.
 In this article, we are going to list a similar measure to protect your browsing data.

 The primary safeguarding starts with from the web browser itself, as its the main portal connecting you to the internet.
 It’s the place where it all starts.
-So to protect your online privacy, first, you have to replace your web browser with a more secure one — something makes your browsing anonymous.
+So to protect your online privacy, first, you have to replace your web browser with a more secure one — something that makes your browsing anonymous.

-And below we are listing the best anonymous browsers which you can trust and hide your browsing habits from spying eyes — most of them are open source projects.
+And below we are listing the best anonymous browsers which you can trust and hide your browsing habits from spying eyes — most of them are open-source projects.
 These secure browsers will prevent somebody watching your internet connection from learning what sites you visit, it stops sites you visit from learning your physical location and lets you access sites which are blocked.

 Anonymous browsers to protect online privacy:

 When it comes to anonymous browsing, none can beat Tor.
 The privacy browser Tor protects you by sending your internet traffic and communications around a distributed network of relays run by volunteers all around the world.
 Like instead of directing traffic from A to B, Tor browser actually bounces it multiple times through different locations.
 By this way, no one could possibly tell where the traffic originated or where it’s going.

 In fact, US Navy and many other government organizations use Tor browser to gather intelligence and visit dark web or other websites without leaving any digital footprints or government IP addresses in the site’s log makes Tor one of the most secure web browsers and best open-source alternative to Google Chrome.

 Actually, Tor is built on top of Firefox with a lot of modifications to improve security and privacy.
 This anonymous browser comes with NoScript integration by default.